It’s called the Novant Health Orthopedic Fracture Clinic. But the scope of care at the Charlotte office stretches far beyond mending broken bones.

 As the medical director of the clinic, Dr. Todd Hall explains the clinic’s strategy is to help patients in every aspect of their recovery as it relates to their physical, emotional, financial and nutritional situations.
 And it meshes perfectly with Novant Health’s philosophy of treating the whole patient.
 The clinic aims to meet patient needs in one setting instead of them having to go to multiple specialists.

 “We want to be a ‘one-stop shop’ for our trauma patients by offering multimodal treatment,” Hall said.
 “Instead of concentrating on just the patient’s surgery and post-operative healing, we strive to also address the emotional and mental effects of the injury during the recovery process.”

 That’s why the clinic has a clinical health psychologist, Dr. Deanna Denman as a core part of the care team.
 It’s a rarity in orthopedic medicine in the U.S.

 In addition to orthopedic trauma surgeons, there are several physician assistants who contribute to the care of the clinic’s patients.
 One physician assistant is dedicated to osteoporosis and bone fragility issues to help patients work toward preventing future fractures.
 Additionally, the clinic can help guide patients who may need a social worker, are dealing with nutrition issues or having financial difficulties.
 Some patients live at the poverty level, and an injury that keeps them from working can quickly lead to financial difficulties.

-The fracture clinic team, led by Kauk and Novant Health orthopedic trauma surgeon Dr. Todd Hall, is available to diagnose and treat fractures, tears and sprains on a walk-in or by-appointment basis.
-If you have recently had orthopedic surgery at Novant Health Presbyterian Medical Center, you can get post-operative care at the fracture clinic.
+The fracture clinic team, led by Hall, is available to diagnose and treat fractures, tears and sprains on a walk-in or by-appointment basis.
+If you have recently had trauma-related orthopedic surgery at Novant Health Presbyterian Medical Center, you will receive your post-operative care at the fracture clinic.

 Find the orthopedic care you need, wherever you are